 Step 6: Respond to alerts and remediate issues

-Keep in mind that the nature of remediation processes will depend on your specific regulatory landscape or industry.
+Remember that the nature of remediation processes will depend on your specific regulatory landscape or industry.

-Automate your compliance program effortlessly with Vanta
+Automate your compliance program efficiently with Vanta

-• Auto-generate compliance documents.
+• Auto-generating compliance documents

-• Get notifications based on task ownership.
+• Getting notifications based on task ownership

 Compliance